The-Pattern-Hunter/interactive-ecology-biometry/unit-1-ecosystem/README.md

 ## 📖 Overview

-This unit introduces fundamental ecological concepts through seven interactive notebooks.
+This unit introduces fundamental ecological concepts through eight interactive notebooks.
 Students explore the scope of ecology (autecology vs synecology), how energy flows through ecosystems, how nutrients cycle between living and non-living components, what limits organism distribution and abundance, the critical role of decomposers, and how scientists investigate ecological questions using the Pattern Hunter philosophy.

 **Philosophy:** Rather than memorizing isolated facts, students discover **patterns in nature** before learning terminology.
 Visual exploration precedes mathematical formulas.
 Real ecological examples ground every concept.